proteinreport/proteinreport.org/content/en/events/opportunities-alternative-seafood/index.md

 date: 2020-06-19 09:59:39
 lastmod: 2020-06-19 09:59:39
 slug: /opportunities-alternative-seafood
 description: "With global seafood demand projected to rise over the coming decades and sustainable seafood production unable to keep pace, the opportunities for plant-based and cultivated seafood development and commercialization are endless.
-Join the Good Food Institute and Changing Tastes for a webinar on alternative seafood.
-GFI will discuss the need for new seafood production systems and how plant-based and cultivated products can fill in the looming supply gaps.
+Join the Good Food Institute and Changing Tastes for a webinar on alternative seafood.GFI will discuss the need for new seafood production systems and how plant-based and cultivated products can fill in the looming supply gaps.
 We will then discuss the current market landscape of both plant-based and cultivated seafood."
 proteins: [Cell-Based, Plant-Based]
 products: [Seafood]
 topics: [Business]